ni/nimi-python/docs/nidmm/class.rst

     .. py:method:: close()

-            Closes the driver session and cleans up.
+            Closes the specified session and deallocates resources that it reserved.